Ithaca forest preschool

 Ithaca forest Preschool

-We are a school without walls where children are able to explore and learn from the natural world year-round.
-We cultivate a community that supports children’s curiosity and imagination while also forming deep connections to nature.
+Ithaca Forest Preschool is a space without walls where children are able to explore and learn from the natural world year-round.
+We cultivate a community that supports children’s self direction and imagination while also developing awareness and decision making skills.
 We create a home where children grow and feel connected to their peers and the Earth.

 What Parents are Saying...